 Amsterdam is known as “Venice of the North” because of its historic canals that criss-cross the city, its impressive architecture and more than 1,500 bridges.

 There is something for every traveller’s taste here, whether you prefer culture and history, serious partying, or just the relaxing charm of an old European city.

 The Netherlands is a world leader in terms of liberal policies towards and public acceptance of the LGBT community.
-Homosexuality was decriminalized in 1811.
+Homosexuality was decriminalised in 1811.
 The first openly gay bar opened in 1927 in Amsterdam.

-One of the world’s first gay rights’ organizations, the COC, was founded here in 1946.
+One of the world’s first gay rights’ organisations, the COC, was founded here in 1946.
 In 1993, an Equal Rights Law outlawed discrimination on the basis of sexual orientation in areas such as housing and public services.

 As early as the mid ’80s, a group of gay rights activists asked the government to allow same-sex couples to marry.
-The law was changed on 1 April 2001 and The Netherlands became the first country in the world to legalize same-sex marriage.
+The law was changed on 1 April 2001 and The Netherlands became the first country in the world to legalise same-sex marriage.

 Dutch law requires either partner must have Dutch nationality or reside in the Netherlands.
 The marriageable age is 18, or below 18 with parental consent.
 The law is only valid in the European territory of the Netherlands and does not apply to the other constituent countries of the Kingdom of the Netherlands.

 Considered the gay capital of Europe and the birthplace of gay rights, Amsterdam is obviously one of the top destinations for gay tourism.

 There is a strong LGBT community, and numerous gay-owned or gay-friendly hotels, nightclubs and cafés.
 Nowhere else in the world will you find so many gay attractions per square meter as in the city centre of Amsterdam.